- > What does Time Machine do?

 Back up your Mac while asleep

-If your Mac supports Power Nap it can perform Time Machine backups while it's asleep.
+If your Mac supports Power Nap it can perform Time Machine backups while it's asleep or the lid is shut.
 It just needs to be plugged into the mains.

 How to back up multiple Macs